BreslinIT/neural-network/README.md

 - create multiple activation functions
 - batch size
 - create a gui for training and testing
-- add an animation to the network visualizer
 - make a deep Q network